 - Fine arts studio

-Outside, there are mountain bike and cross country fitness tracks, an outdoor fitness obstacle course, as well as beach volleyball, basketball and netball courts for students to enjoy.
+Outside, there are mountain bike and cross-country fitness tracks, an outdoor fitness obstacle course, as well as beach volleyball, basketball and netball courts for students to enjoy.

 Student wellbeing has also been at the forefront of design, with facilities at the school designed to deliver practical benefits to every individual on campus.

 The extraordinary campus provides open spaces to provide a beautiful and creative learning environment for students that will connect them to nature and their local environment.
+The next Stage, 2B is due to commence building in 2020.